-Christopher Paolini’s first book of the Inheritance cycle was first drafted when he was fifteen years old!
+Christopher Paolini’s first book of the Inheritance cycle was originally drafted when he was fifteen years old!
 The book is called Eragon and although it has parallels to the Earthsea books and the first three Star Wars, the series as a whole has an amazing reputation.
 After all, what’s not to love about dragons, magic, and a quest for revenge, only tempered by the young novice’s lack of supernatural knowledge?

 “I don’t understand”